hackle/blogger/src/raw/the-const-trickery.md

 "Hackle"
 ```

+You would have noticed that `(a, b)` is both a `Functor` and an `Applicative` - that's why we get no complaints from `GHCi`.

-Be warned when trying them out in `GHCI` - they won't work without applying `snd` and `fst` as `undefined` will kick in.
-Thanks to laziness, if we avoid touching `undefined` by picking the other value in the tuple, there would be no exception.
+Be warned though, when trying them out in `GHCI`, it won't work without applying `snd` and `fst`, as `undefined` will kick in.
+Thanks to laziness, if we avoid touching `undefined` in the tuple, there would be no exception.

-The acute reader would be screaming now - why use `undefined` at all?
+The acute reader would have been screaming already - why use `undefined` at all?
 Just duplicate the value for the tuple as `(a, a)`!
-Indeed that works just the same.
+And we don't have to worry about `GHCi` blowing up.
+Indeed that works.

 ```haskell
 > dup = \a -> (a, a)